determined-ai/determined/docs/setup-cluster/deploy-cluster/k8s/custom-pod-specs.rst

    task belongs to.
 The mapping between resource pools and namespaces can be configured in the ``resourcePools`` section of the Helm ``values.yaml``.

--  Host Networking - This must be configured via the :ref:`master-config-reference`.
+-  Host Networking - This must be configured via the :ref:`master configuration
+   <master-config-reference>`.

 -  Restart Policy - This is always set to ``Never``.